 Linda Murray attended the Master Plan Forum and it was very well attended.
 She attended an EDC Meeting and a CIP Meeting.
 The Restroom Committee met today and talked about the need for expansion of the restrooms down at the train station.
 They will pass their recommendations along to the Ad-Hoc Railroad Committee Meeting which she and Mr. O'Brien attended this morning.
-She wanted to notify the public that the railroad station space will be used when the Library meeting space is closed and that the Chamber September Quarterly Meeting will be held there.
-The CIP
+She wanted to notify the public that the railroad station space will be the new meeting space for the

-Committee will be meeting in that space over the next month or so while the library renovations occur.
+Quarterly Chamber Meetings.
+The CIP Committee will be meeting in that space over the next month or so while the library renovations occur.
 This space can be used for meetings since we have to pay to heat the building anyways.